multilateralism-challenges/multilateralism-challenges.github.io/_pages/events.md

 Events
 ======
-Members of the Research Project "Multilateralism and Global Challenges" will present papers at the ISA 2023 Annual Convention (March 15th - 18th) in the panels "Multilateral Responses to Evolving Global Challenges and National Agendas" and "Text Data in the Study of International Organizations".
+Members of the Research Project “Multilateralism and Global Challenges” will present papers at the ISA 2023 Annual Convention (March 15th - 18th) in the panels “Multilateral Responses to Evolving Global Challenges and National Agendas”, “Text Data in the Study of International Organizations”, and the roundtable “International Organizations and Research Methods”.
 [ISA 2023 Program](https://www.isanet.org/Conferences/ISA2023/Program)

 Media
 ======